Answers to Frequently Asked Questions about the HS Orchestra Program

 What is the orchestra trip about?
 The orchestra usually travels every spring.
 We take a trip to participate in an adjudication and take advantage of performance and workshop opportunities outside the classroom.
 Students miss 2-3 days of school for the trip.
 The cost for the trip varies from year to year and there are many fundraising opportunities to help lower the cost.
 Sound good?
 GREAT!
 Trips are a TON of fun.
 Doesn’t sound good?
 No worries.
 The trip is NOT REQUIRED for any orchestra student.

 When will the students go to Disney World?
-We travel to Disney every four years; our next trip there will be in 2020.
+We travel to Disney every four years.
 Traveling to Disney World offers some really unique opportunities such as working in a Disney studio to learn what it’s like to record a movie soundtrack—and then recording part of a Disney soundtrack and seeing it with the movie.
 All of our trips offer unique opportunities, so we encourage kids to go on as many as they can!

 I have more questions!
 Mrs. Lavelle and Mrs. Donato are the orchestra directors at NAI and we would be happy to answer more questions.
 Mrs. Lavelle teaches the NAI and NASH chamber orchestras, the NASH string orchestra, and splits the NAI string orchestra with Mrs. Donato, who is also the orchestra director at lngomar Middle School.
 Please feel free to contact us at email@example.com firstname.lastname@example.org.